Church News & Events

 Flower and Cleaning Rota

-A rota has been sent out for 2023.
 A HUGE thank you to all our wonderful helpers who do such an amazing job!
 Our beautiful church always looks clean and welcoming and that’s all because of their hard work and commitment.
 We are truly grateful.

 Plan of Graves in Churchyard